Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Outline of proof

 In order to show that $(A_{\lambda})_\lambda$ is a Cauchy sequence when $\lambda \in \Lambda_0$ tend to infinity, we establish certain norm estimates in Section~\ref{sec:norm_estimates}.
 These in turn rely on certain building combinatorics that are developped in Section~\ref{sec:hjemlslev_biaffine}.
+These estimates play the role of Lafforgue's Proposition~\ref{prop:lafforguesStrategy_compact} on harmonic analysis for the pair $(K,U)$.
+The proof of the Cauchy criterion for $(A_{\lambda})_\lambda$ using these estimates is similar to the exploration of the Weyl chamber $K\backslash G/K$ by copies of $U\backslash K/U$.
 The proof that $\Lambda_0$-harmonic elements are constant on vertices of each type rely on the same tools.